-Under the new rules, large electric companies will have to stay within 10 percent of a PUC-established benchmark for a rolling three-year period and within 20 percent of the benchmark during a rolling 12-month period.
-Four smaller electric companies – UGI, Citizens’, Pike County and Wellsboro – also must stay within 10 percent of their benchmark for a rolling three-year period, but will be allowed to go up to 35 percent of the benchmark for the rolling 12-month period.
+Performance allowance standards for large EDCs (PECO, PPL, Met-Ed, Penelec, West Penn, Penn Power, and Duquesne) are 110 percent of benchmark for a rolling three-year period and 120 percent of the benchmark for a rolling 12-month period.
+For small EDCs (UGI, Citizens’, Pike County and Wellsboro) the standards are 110 percent of benchmark for a rolling three-year period and 135 percent of the benchmark for a rolling 12-month period.

 Electric Reliability Standards (52 Pa.
 Code §§ 57.191-57.197)

-On May 22, 2008, the Commission approved final regulations, at Docket No. L-00040167, to require electric distribution companies to biennially file plans explaining their plans for inspection, maintenance, replacement, and repair of their facilities that are designed to meet their reliability performance benchmarks and standards.
+On May 22, 2008, the Commission approved final regulations per Docket No. L-00040167 requiring EDCs to file biennial Inspection & Maintenance plans for inspection, maintenance, replacement, and repair of distribution system facilities that are designed to achieve reliability performance benchmarks.

 For more information, use the Search for Public Documents feature at docket numbers M-00991220, L-00040167 and L-00030161.